MuhammadZihni/sorpiart-teamEfyp/README.md

 ## Using Twitter Bot to upload images and captions automatically
-*Follow these steps if you want to use the Twitter Bot, otherwise, you can skip this portion* In order for the Twitter Bot to work, here are a few things that you need: <br />
+*Follow these steps if you want to use the Twitter Bot, otherwise, you can skip this portion* <br />
+In order for the Twitter Bot to work, here are a few things that you need: <br />
 &nbsp;&nbsp;    - twython module <br />
 &nbsp;&nbsp;    - Twitter developer account <br />